There’s a better way for communities to solve their problems.

 Unify Akron: a Civic Assembly in Action

-After a busy year of building local partnerships, earning support from community leaders and elected officials, and inviting residents to step forward, Unify Akron is launching its first Civic Assembly this spring (like, right now).
+After a busy year of building local partnerships, earning support from community leaders and elected officials, and inviting residents to step forward, Unify Akron launched its first Civic Assembly this spring (like, right now).

-In the weeks ahead, residents of Akron, Ohio, will come together to tackle a critical local challenge: expanding access to safe, well-maintained, and affordable housing.
+Residents of Akron, Ohio, are coming together to tackle a critical local challenge: expanding access to safe, well-maintained, and affordable housing.

 This isn’t a pilot on paper.
 It’s a Democracy League taking shape in real time, with real residents, real leaders, and real decisions on the table.